-Registering a five-month high of 59.0 in May (April: 58.7), the headline Lloyds Bank North West Business Activity Index - a seasonally adjusted index that measures the combined output of the region's manufacturing and service sectors - was consistent with a marked pace of increase that was equal to the UK average.
-Panellists reported improved economic conditions, capacity expansion and new order growth.
+At 57.8 in June, down from 59.0 in May, the headline Lloyds Bank North West Business Activity Index - a seasonally adjusted index that measures the combined output of the region's manufacturing and service sectors - registered above the 50.0 threshold for the eighteenth successive month.
+Moreover, the latest reading was consistent with a robust expansion of activity.